-Well Maintained and Clean
+4. Well Maintained and Clean

-All three Green Flag gardens in the borough are litter picked and the bins emptied daily.
+All gardens in Weymouth are litter picked and the bins are emptied 3 days a week in the winter and up to 7 days a week in the summer.
 The only exception is Christmas when no operations take place on bank holidays but will occur every other day between 27th to 31st December.